Patrik Maldre describes the crucial days of 1918 when the Estonia-UK alliance was born.*

-95 years ago on this day, 24 February 1919, the Republic of Estonia celebrated its first Independence Day with nearly full control of the nation’s historical homeland.
-And yet, only a short two months before that, the Soviet army had been camped 34 km outside of Tallinn and Estonia was on the verge of capitulation.
+On 24 February 1919, the Republic of Estonia celebrated its first Independence Day with nearly full control of the nation’s historical homeland.
+And yet, only a short two months before that, the Red Army had been camped 34 kilometres (21 miles) outside of Tallinn and Estonia was on the verge of capitulation.
 With the weight of numbers against it, suffering from lack of modern weaponry and having no navy or air force to rely on, it may have seemed that Estonia was destined for another period of foreign rule.

 Of course, the arrival of the British in no way reduces the bravery and valour of the Estonian soldiers that successfully liberated the country and even pushed the front beyond Estonia’s modern-day borders.
 But it is no surprise that their morale and war fighting potential were given a significant boost by the 20 cannons, approximately 700 machine guns, 26,500 rifles, 31,000 cannon shells, 30.5 million bullets, vehicles, telephones, coal, oil, petrol and 550 tons of wheat that had arrived in Estonia from Britain by the end of February 1919.

 It goes without saying that, as with any other set of foreign policy decisions, the British actions in the Baltic in 1918-1920 are better explained not by pure altruism but rather through a consideration of both its values and its interests.
 After a final meeting with Estonian diplomats Ants Piip, Eduard Virgo and Mihkel Martna, the British declared: “The Government of Estonia is stable, determined and based on democratic principles in its fight against Bolsheviks and disorder.”

 It must be stressed that the arrival of the British fleet in Tallinn alone did not win Estonia the war.
 The first-ever celebration of Estonia’s Independence Day on 24 February, while occurring at a triumphant moment for Estonia’s army, did not signify the end of the country’s struggle for self-determination and peace, for sovereignty and stability.
 A new Soviet counteroffensive was just beginning, new enemies would soon emerge in the form of the Baltic-German Landeswehr as well as the Estonian Red Army, and the White Russian forces would eventually fail to take back Petrograd and therefore the Russian state.

 For one, the Soviet Baltic Fleet at Kronstadt occupied perhaps the most heavily defended anchorage in the world, including with ships that had larger guns than the British vessels.
 Secondly, the nearest port of re-supply for UK ships was Copenhagen, and, for repairs, Portsmouth.
 Lastly, the Baltic Sea was the unpleasant host of over 60,000 mines.
 It is in this context that the British intervention must be understood and, ultimately, valued.

 In this day and age, the United Kingdom continues to be one of Estonia’s closest friends and allies.
 The earliest period of Estonia-UK defence cooperation is as important as how it has continued during the last decade of the Republic of Estonia’s history, and helps explain why it can and should continue to be so well into its future.